 The goal of any business, from a financial standpoint, is income.
 How to make a bank profitable?
 For that, a business needs clients and ways of attracting them.
 Marketing takes up to 20-25% of total expenses and for some businesses, and, at the same time, your first campaign should launch along with the product launch.
 That’s quite a big budget line.
 Here, you have to be smart about setting up the first campaign.A 2018 survey shows that most financial marketers see the biggest opportunity in optimizing customer experience.
 And if we go back to our digital banking trends and target audience analysis, you will see that consumers do, in fact, lean toward convenience and speed.It’s important to build a digital bank marketing campaign, as much as your product, around making financial services as easy and understandable for the consumer as possible.It is also important to incorporate AI into your marketing campaigns: to optimizes, automate, test, and personalize them.
 Data-driven marketing will help you surface the right information when it’s needed.

-9. How to create a bank: The development process
+9. How to start a digital bank: The development process

 Now that you know your target audience and competitors from A to Z, you have decided on the technology, model, and type of project you are going to launch and how you are going to market it, you can now ship your requirements to the developer team.